selirah/deel-autcomplete-component/questions.md

 ## Answer

+- Remove the `class` keyword and the base class that it extends i.e. `Component`
 - Remove lifecycle methods e.g. `componentDidMount` and replace with hooks such as `useEffect`.
 - Remove `constructor` in the Class component.
 - Replace `state` object with the `useState` hook.